A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Evaluation on simulated data

 \subsection{Data simulator}

-We generate data with $C$ variables, $\boldsymbol{x}_c \in \mathbb{R}^{T_{\text{in}}}$, that are a mixture of $M$ sources $\boldsymbol{s}_m \in \mathbb{R}^{T_{\text{in}}}$.
-The collection of variables $\boldsymbol{X}_n \in \mathbb{R}^{C\times T_{\text{in}}}$ are mixed from the sources $\boldsymbol{S}_n \in \mathbb{R}^{M\times T_{\text{in}}}$ using a linear mixing matrix $\boldsymbol{A}_n \in \mathbb{R}^{C \times M}$:
+We generate data with $C$ variables, $\boldsymbol{x}^c \in \mathbb{R}^{T_{\text{in}}}$, that are a mixture of $M$ sources $\boldsymbol{s}_m \in \mathbb{R}^{T_{\text{in}}}$.
+The collection of variables $\boldsymbol{X}_i \in \mathbb{R}^{C\times T_{\text{in}}}$ are mixed from the sources $\boldsymbol{S}_i \in \mathbb{R}^{M\times T_{\text{in}}}$ using a linear mixing matrix $\boldsymbol{A}_i \in \mathbb{R}^{C \times M}$:

-where $\boldsymbol{\epsilon}_n \in \mathbb{R}^{C\times T_{\text{in}}}$ is drawn from a normal distribution, $\epsilon_{n_{c,t}}\sim \mathcal{N}(0, \sigma^2)$.
+where $\boldsymbol{\epsilon}_i \in \mathbb{R}^{C\times T_{\text{in}}}$ is drawn from a normal distribution, $\epsilon_{i,t}^c\sim \mathcal{N}(0, \sigma^2)$.

-The sources are defined as sine functions with randomly generated frequencies, $\boldsymbol{f}_n \in \mathbb{R}^M$:
+The sources are defined as sine functions with randomly generated frequencies, $\boldsymbol{f}_i \in \mathbb{R}^M$:

-We randomly sample $\boldsymbol{f}_n$ from a uniform distribution conditioned on the pretraining setting (see more in Section \ref{sec:simpre}), such that $\boldsymbol{S}_n = $.
-Finally, $\boldsymbol{A}_n$ is randomly sampled from a uniform distribution, $A\sim \mathrm{U}(0,1)$, also conditioned on the pretraining setting (see more in Section \ref{sec:simpre}), and normalised to sum to 1 across all variables for each source.
+We randomly sample $\boldsymbol{f}_i$ from a uniform distribution conditioned on the pretraining setting (see more in Section \ref{sec:simpre}), such that $\boldsymbol{S}_i = ^T$.
+Finally, $\boldsymbol{A}_i$ is randomly sampled also conditioned on the pretraining setting (see more in Section \ref{sec:simpre}), and normalised to sum to 1 across all variables for each source.